Finance Advisory Committees: Tips and Traps

 Set clear roles and responsibilities.
 Providing clarity to committee members on their charge and the decisionmaking process is critically important.
 Committees are not in place to direct staff, duplicate staff efforts or make final policy or operational decisions.
 Their purpose is to serve in an advisory capacity to the city council, which in turn makes final policy decisions.
 If a committee crosses the line into the operations, activities and recommendations that are the responsibility of the council or staff, the council risks unintentionally abdicating its role, losing control and creating unnecessary controversy.

-Adopt a standing committee resolution or code of conduct for the committee.
+Adopt a standing committee resolution or code of conduct

 This helps formalize the committee’s role and responsibilities and provides a mechanism for staff and the city council to keep the committee on track.